Portfolio size: | £43.2 million |

 The main reasons RC Brown pursues this strategy are:

-• Discount to market price: Companies wishing to raise new capital in the primary market typically issue new shares at a discount (usually 2–10%) to the current market price, to attract investors
+- Discount to market price: typically issue new shares at a discount (usually 2–10%) to the current market price, to attract investors

 Current portfolio overview

-Investors into the service can expect to receive a portfolio of 30 to 40 holdings across a range of sectors.
-The average market cap is £461 million and around 60% of the assets in the service are invested in businesses with market capitalisations greater than £250 million (June 2023).
+Investors can expect to receive a portfolio of 30 to 40 holdings across a range of sectors.
+The average market cap is £500.2 million, of which around 55% is invested in businesses with market capitalisations greater than £250 million (June 2025).

-The charts below shows the portfolio sector breakdown for the top 10 sectors, which together account for c.85% of the portfolio, and the market cap value distribution.
+The charts below show the portfolio sector breakdown and the market cap value distribution.

 Sector breakdown (%)